davidpeach/laravel-shopify-app-scaffolder/README.md

 Quick-starting shopify app development in Laravel.
 Using Vue JS and Typescript too.

-Note: This is built on top of another package of mine: [https://github.com/davidpeach/laravel-base-command](Laravel Base Command).
+Note: This is built on top of another package of mine: (https://github.com/davidpeach/laravel-base-command)[Laravel Base Command].

 ## Installation